-- In Making the Call, Suzy Smith, school counselor, will make a report to DFPS by phone with her concerns for Pablo, a six-year old student.
+- In the Making the Call for Pablo video, Suzy Smith, school counselor, will make a report to DFPS by phone with her concerns for Pablo, a six-year old student.

-- In Submitting Suspicions, you will meet Lily.
-Lily’s teacher learns some information that leads her to submit an e-Report on what she feels is a non-urgent situation.
+- In the Submitting Suspicions for Lily video, you will meet Lily.
+Lily’s teacher learns some information that leads her to submit an online report on what she feels is a non-urgent situation.

 The following situations in and of themselves do not meet the legal definitions of abuse or neglect.
 However, in combination with other factors, some of them might be warning signs:

 - Truancy.
 (Note: This should be handled by the school's truancy officer.)

 - Parent is regularly or habitually late picking the child up from school or day care.